rkalendar/PCRtools/README.md

 # Universal dilution and mixing two solutions calculator
 A dilution calculator is applicable for mixing two solutions with various concentrations (molar, %, or other), different pH levels, or mixing the stock solution with a solvent like water.

-# Oligo probe design for the Gator GeneSwift assay
-Gator Bio’s GeneSwift Assay is a simple, fast, and reliable method for determining the titer.
-It streamlines a two-step procedure involving AAV lysis and genome hybridization within a single tube, which is succeeded by biolayer interferometry detection.